-The MPO staff verified the employment data for all of the large employers, and then spatially joined the employer addresses to the TAZs.
-The Regional Partners in the Metrolina Region retained the services Dr. Stephen Appold to devise "top-down" employment and population projections to the year 2045.
+As noted in previous MTP Updates, the Metrolina Regional Partners retained the services Dr. Stephen Appold to devise "top-down" employment and population projections to the year 2050.

-For a copy of Dr. Appold's Demographic and Economic Forecasts methodology and report, contact the MPO office, at (704) 795-7528.
+For a copy of Dr. Appold's Demographic and Economic Forecasts methodology and report, contact the MPO office, at (704) 791-0608.

 The CR MPO is expected to experience fairly healthy population growth over the next 30 years.
-The population is projected to increase 25 percent by 2025, 50 percent by 2035, and 71 percent by 2045 for an annual growth rate around 2 percent.
-As for employment, the number of jobs is projected to increase by 24 percent by 2025, 44 percent by 2035, and 63 percent by 2045.
+The population is projected to increase 19 percent by 2025, 43 percent by 2035, 63 percent by 2045, and 75 percent by 2050 for an annual growth rate around 2 percent.
+As for employment, the number of jobs is projected to increase by 16 percent by 2025, 34 percent by 2035, 52 percent by 2045, and 62 percent by 2050.
 The annual rate of growth for employment is estimated to be approximately 2 percent.

 The pie charts below show the change in the employment makeup for the Cabarrus-Rowan MPO.
 Although the shift is subtle, the economic base continues to move towards a more service based economy rather than the traditional manufacturing economy.
 This shift is not unique to this region, but is the result of a trend nationwide.
 However, it is more pronounced in the CR MPO due to the continued loss of manufacturing jobs.
-Emerging sectors such as service and retail will displace many manufacturing jobs that have fallen prey to foreign competition.
+Emerging sectors such as service and retail will displace many manufacturing jobs that have fallen prey to international competition.